-In link building PR (public relations) play a very important role.
-Say you have a website ‘a’.
-You wrote a very good article and post it on your website.
-Now you want the website ‘b’ and ‘c’ to link out to your article.
-So you wrote a letter to them and requested them to go through the article and link to it, if they find it interesting.
+In link building, PR (public relations) plays a very important role.
+Say you have a website A. You wrote a very good article and post it on your website.
+Now you want the websites B and C to link out to your article.
+So you write a letter to them and request them to go through the article and link to it if they find it interesting.

 “Hey John, check out my new article on window decals.
 This time it contains a high resolution video which can be easily embedded.
 I would like you to link out too it, if you find it useful. ………..Sure Mike :) “

-If you don’t clearly specify this, then your linking partner may just share your content among his target audience via twitter, facebook or linkedin etc. Clearly tell him to link out if he finds the article interesting.
-These days webmasters are generally reluctant to link out, thanks to the growing popularity of sharing tools like twitter, digg, facebook etc.
+If you don’t clearly specify this, then your linking partner may just share your content among his target audience via Twitter, Facebook, or LinkedIn, etc. Clearly tell him to link out if he finds the article interesting.
+These days webmasters are generally reluctant to link out, thanks to the growing popularity of sharing tools like Twitter, Digg, Facebook, etc.

 Now to the meat of this post.
 How to develop such relationships?

-Leave insightful posts and comments on industry forums and blogs and esp. on the potential linking partners sites/blogs.
-Once you have become a recognized authority, potential linking partners will become aware of you and establishing relationship with them will become easier.
+Leave insightful posts and comments on industry forums and blogs and especially on the potential linking partners sites/blogs.
+Once you have become a recognized authority, potential linking partners will become aware of you, and establishing relationships with them will become easier.

-Develop personal relationship with key people of high authority sites.
-Find as much as detail as possible about your linking partners esp. their interests, likings and disliking.
-Talk with them around those interest and help them with a thing or two.
+Develop personal relationships with key people from high authority sites.
+Find as much as detail as possible about your linking partners, especially their interests, likes, and dislikes.
+Talk with them about those interests and help them with a thing or two.

 Interviews them and write about them, their skills, and achievements.
 Conduct an activity like a training session, workshop, etc on their premises to get in touch with them face to face.